auth0/docs/articles/quickstart/native/ios-swift/04-calling-apis.md

 Auth0 provides a set of tools for protecting your resources with end-to-end authentication in your application.

-This tutorial shows you how to get a token, attach it to a request with an authorization header and call an API.
+This tutorial shows you how to get an access token, attach it to a request with an authorization header and call an API.
 We recommend you use this method for the best security and compliance with RFC standards.

 ## Get the User's Credentials